EL-S/RoyalRoadAPI/README.md

     #logs into an account and returns the security keys and cookies in the login_object

 status = send_message(login_object,"userid","subject","message")
-    #returns true if the message successfully sent, and none if not.
+    #returns true if the message successfully sent, and false if not.